Looking to start a business in Austria? We explain the options, process, and requirements for making your dream venture a reality.

 Support and advice when starting a business in Austria

 Austria strives to support entrepreneurs by offering several options for business support and advice.
-In terms of funding, the most important organizations are the Austrian Reserch Promotion Agency (FFG) and Austria Wirtschaftsservice GmbH (aws).
+In terms of funding, the most important organizations are the Austrian Research Promotion Agency (FFG) and Austria Wirtschaftsservice (aws).
 This is because both agencies offer non-repayable grants, guarantees, and subsidized loans.

 Additionally, there are numerous domestic risk capital firms – such as Speedinvest – and angel investors.
 In fact, these provide millions of euros every year to finance start-up ventures.
-The City of Vienna government also operates the Vienna Business Agency.
+The Viennese municipal government also operates the Vienna Business Agency.
 As such, aspiring entrepreneurs can use this service for consultations, funding, and affordable office space.

 There are also several organizations that have been set up specifically to help female entrepreneurs.
-If you are a woman starting a business in Austria, you could get in touch with the Women’s Business Center, Women & Work in Salzburg, and Women’s Enterprise Service for support.
+If you are a woman starting a business in Austria, you could get in touch with Frau in der Wirtschaft, Women & Work in Salzburg, and Women’s Enterprise Service for support.

 In addition, the Federal Ministry for Digital and Economic Affairs has its own support service for starting a business.
 Meanwhile, the Austrian Business Agency supports foreign companies looking to establish a presence in Austria.